 - 6.12 SMS users must not assign a CoS to themselves or assign a CoS to a close relative or partner.
-A close relative or partner is a:
+A close relative or partner is:

-- spouse or civil partner
+- a spouse or civil partner

-- unmarried or same-sex partner
+- an unmarried or a same-sex partner

-- parent or step-parent
+- a parent or step-parent

-- son or step-son
+- a son or step-son

-- daughter or step-daughter
+- a daughter or step-daughter

-- brother, step-brother or half-brother
+- a brother, step-brother or half-brother

-- sister, step-sister or half-sister
+- a sister, step-sister or half-sister

-- aunt or uncle
+- an aunt or uncle

-- nephew, niece, cousin
+- a nephew, niece or cousin

-- father-in-law, mother-in-law, brother-in-law, sister-in-law, son-in-law or daughter-in-law
+- a father-in-law, mother-in-law, brother-in-law, sister-in-law, son-in-law or daughter-in-law

 - 6.13 You must have a minimum of one SMS user who is a settled worker.
 The only exceptions to this rule are the following:

 - if you are a diplomatic mission or international organisation licensed under Tier 5 (Temporary Worker) International Agreement

-- if your authorising officer is a person with valid leave as a:
+- if your authorising officer is a person with valid leave as:

-- Representative of an Overseas Business
+- o a Representative of an Overseas Business

-- Tier 1 (Graduate Entrepreneur) migrant
+- o a Tier 1 (Graduate Entrepreneur) migrant

-- Tier 1 (Entrepreneur) migrant
+- o a Tier 1 (Entrepreneur) migrant

-- Tier 1 (Exceptional Talent) migrant
+- o a Tier 1 (Exceptional Talent) migrant

-- Start-up migrant
+- a Start-up migrant

-- \circ Innovator
+- o an Innovator

+- o a Global Talent migrant